AstraBert/jan-scraper/README.md

   6. Execute the command using `subprocess.run`.
   7. If the command is successful, parse the JSON response from "response.json" and return the content of the first choice message.
 If not, return an error message.

+### `formatter.convert_code_to_curl_json`

+Convert a Python code string to a format suitable for inclusion in a JSON string within a curl command.

+**Parameters**
+- `code` (str): Python code string.

+**Returns**
+- `str`: JSON-formatted string suitable for inclusion in a curl command.

+**Description**
+This function takes a Python code string as input and escapes backslashes and double quotes within the code to prepare it for inclusion in a JSON string within a curl command.
+It also replaces newline characters with '\\n' to ensure proper formatting in the JSON representation.

 ### Example